 - Pointing a building

 The person completing the work must be engaged in actual construction and not performing maintenance or any type of decorative work.
 This statute also excludes the performance of any type of manufacturing.
-Some examples of work that would not be covered under this section of the law include cleaning by a maid, inspection of a construction job site, and salvage operations.
+Some examples of work that would not be covered under this section of the law include cleaning by a maid, an inspection of a construction job site, and salvage operations.

 Some people misinterpret the requirement of worker elevation when determining whether their injuries qualify under this statute.
 The simple fact of elevation doesn’t prove a claim if the same type of injury could have occurred while the construction worker was on the ground.
 He or she must have fallen from an elevated surface or received an injury due to a falling item.